-Most students coming to Finland for pathway studies, will need to apply for a single-entry visa which allows you to enter Finland once and stay in the country for up to 90 days.
-You can find more information regarding the visa requirements on the website of the Ministry of Foreign Affairs of Finland: Visa to visit Finland.
+You can find more information regarding the visa requirements on the website of the Ministry of Foreign Affairs of Finland: Residence Permit Studies.

-A Student Residence Permit is needed when coming to Finland for degree studies.
-You will apply for the Residence Permit during or after pathway studies, so it is important to start preparing your documents already when starting your pathway studies.
+A Continuous Student Residence Permit (type A) is needed when coming to Finland for degree studies.
+You will apply for the type A Residence Permit during or after pathway studies, so it is important to start preparing your documents already when starting your pathway studies.

 You may start the Residence Permit application online as soon as you receive the offer letter from your pre-selected progression university.
 The application is submitted in the e-service Enter Finland.

 After submitting the application through the e-service, you should visit the Finnish Immigration Service to prove your identity, have your fingerprints taken and show the originals of the documents that you have attached to your application.
 The appointment can take place at a Finnish Mission (embassy or consulate) back in your home country or at a service point of the Finnish Immigration Service in Finland.